hcai-mms/hcai-mms.github.io/_publications/2025_NPL_jobbias.md

 # what is the publication type and other bib specific properties
 bibentry: inproceedings
 bib:
-  journal: International Journal of Multimedia Information Retrieval # e.g. IEEE Transactions on Visualization and Computer Graphics (to appear)
+  journal: Proceedings of the Fourth Workshop on NLP for Positive Impact (NLP4PI) # e.g. IEEE Transactions on Visualization and Computer Graphics (to appear)
   booktitle:
   editor:
   publisher: